prisma/binary-tester/readme.md

 If you need to adapt some steps of either the build or the run image, just create the respective dockerfile.

+# Caveats and notes

+- The test script/dockerfile needs nodejs to run the actual tests.
+Running the binary works out of the box because nodejs depends on openssl, installing it automatically.
+This is great for NodeJS/PhotonJS users because they don't need to install OpenSSL separately.
+However, this may lead to confusion and is probably not future proof (Photon for other languages need different solutions).